snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ```

 Use the rule above inside .htaccess file.
 It will direct trafic to the public folder of the Laravel application instead of listing the directory contents.
 The .htaccess file should be in the parent folder of the application.

+## Problem with npm

+If you are deploying an application that needs you to run `npm` command to bundle your app, it is advisable you run `npm run build` on your local machine and remove the build folder from `.gitignore` file so it can be pushed to GitHub and then be deployed to your server.

 ---